calebissharp/provide-page/README.md

 ### getStates

 Optional function that should return an object containing provider keys and their states, ultimately passed to both `renderToString` and `renderDocumentToString`.
 Your current providers' stores' states will be passed to this function.
-See [`bloggur/src/middleware.js`](https://github.com/loggur/bloggur/blob/master/src/middleware.js) for a full example where we concatenate the selected theme's files with the `cssFiles` and `jsFiles` reducers so that they're included as `link` and `script` tags when the document string is rendered.
+See [`lumbur/src/middleware.js`](https://github.com/loggur/lumbur/blob/master/src/middleware.js) for a full example where we concatenate the selected theme's files with the `cssFiles` and `jsFiles` reducers so that they're included as `link` and `script` tags when the document string is rendered.

 **Note:** The middleware will look for a special optional `clientStateKeys` array on each provider which is used for determining which reducer keys (i.e., stores' states) to send to the client upon each request.
 The `page` provider defaults to only the `requestSession` key.
 The `router` provider defaults to no keys.
 Every other provider defaults to all keys.
-See [`bloggur/src/renderAppToString.js`](https://github.com/loggur/bloggur/blob/master/src/renderAppToString.js) for an example.
+See [`lumbur/src/renderAppToString.js`](https://github.com/loggur/lumbur/blob/master/src/renderAppToString.js) for an example.

 ### maxRenders

-Defaults to 2.
-After the first render, the `requestMethod` and `requestBody` reducers are set to `GET` and an empty object, respectively.
-This is to ensure that actions don't get triggered twice as a result of logic depending on data submitted via some `Form` and so that the app may be rendered correctly and returned within the same request.  **Note:** If you find yourself needing to render more than twice, you may want to reconsider your design.
+Defaults to 8.
+The first render initializes all of the necessary providers, and a second render may occur if the providers' replicators have changed the initial state.
+After everything is fully initialized, if a `request.body` exists, it will be treated as `formData` and the `submitRequest` action is dispatched, which typically subsequently triggers other actions and will continue rerendering until either stores' states have stopped changing or `maxRenders` is reached.

 ### maxResponseTime